keimlink/django-workshop/docs/staticfiles.rst

-The section overwritten with ``<!-- Main jumbotron for a primary marketing message or call to action -->`` is deleted and two additional blocks are added to the following div-container; one for the headline and the other for the contents of the current page.
+The section overwritten with ``<!-- Main jumbotron for a primary marketing message or call to action -->`` is deleted and two additional blocks are added inside the following ``<div class="container">`` tag; one for the headline and the other for the contents of the current page.
 New lines are
 highlighted:

 .. literalinclude:: ../src/cookbook_staticfiles/templates/base.html
     :language: html+django
-    :lines: 65-78
+    :lines: 62-75
     :emphasize-lines: 3-8

 If you want to you can delete the ``div`` containers overwritten with